DevMountain/categorizer/README.md

 <br />

-Now that our action creator is ready to be used let's pass it down as a `prop` to our `NewChart` component.
-Before we pass down our prop let's add `createChart` to our deconstruction of `props` at the top of the `render` method.
+Now that our action creator is ready to be used, let's pass it down as a `prop` to our `NewChart` component.
+Before we pass down our prop, let's add `createChart` to our deconstruction of `props` at the top of the `render` method.
 This will allow us to avoid having to use `this.props.propNameHere` every time we want to refer to a prop.

 ```js
 render() {